westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

  *
  * start, len, capacity and wp use the regular 512 B sector unit, regardless
  * of the device logical block size.
 The overall structure size is 64 B to
- * match the ZBC, ZAC and ZNS defined zone descriptor and allow support for
+ * match the size of the ZBC-, ZAC- and ZNS-defined zone descriptor and to
- * future additional zone information.
+ * allow support for future additional zone information.
  */
 struct blk_zone {
         __u64   start;          /* Zone start sector */